CodeoNordic/just-another-calendar/documentation/init.md

 **Default value:** `false`

 ### `selectableTooltips` (boolean)
-Controls whether or not event tooltips can be highlighted or not.
+Controls whether or not event tooltips can be highlighted/copied.

-Example:
 ```json
 {
     "selectableTooltips": true